kootstra-rene/enge-js/readme.md

 space = select
 enter = start

-When using the gamepad just connect it, press a button on the gamepad and the border aorund the gamepad icon should become blueish and you are ready to go.
+When using the gamepad just connect it, press a button on the gamepad and the border around the gamepad/keyboardicon should become blueish and you are ready to go.

 ## Handy info
 Double clicking the emulator page will stop/resume the emulator.
 This can be handy when the sound is really crappy.

 ## Memory Card
-Totally not supported at this time
+Only one memory card is supported at this time.
+You can load it the same as the BIOS or CD

 # Which games run

-I haven't extensivly tested but SCARS, Spyro, Final Fantasy VII seem te be running just fine.
+I haven't extensivly tested but SCARS, Spyro, Final Fantasy VII and Klonoa seem te be running just fine.